linode/docs/docs/guides/applications/big-data/process-streams-in-realtime-with-apache-storm/index.md

 [Apache Storm](https://storm.apache.org/) is a distributed stream processing computation framework.
 It integrates with various systems and libraries, including Apache Kafka, Apache Cassandra, Redis, Amazon Kinesis, Kestrel, RabbitMQ/Advanced Message Queuing Protocol (AMQP), and Java Message Service (JMS).

-This guide explains what Apache Storm is and how to create a real-time data stream with it.
+This guide discusses key concepts and terminology associated with Apache Storm, and includes instructions for using it to create a real-time data stream.

-## Apache Storm Components
+## Apache Storm Components & Terminology

-This section describes the key components and terminology used in Apache Storm:

 -   **Tuples**: In Storm, *tuples* serve as the main data structure.
 Tuples are named lists that can contain any type of values and are dynamically typed.
 They have helper methods to retrieve field values without casting.
 By default, Storm can serialize tuple values for primitives, strings, and byte arrays, though a custom serializer is needed for other types.